How to Look Up an LLC in Arizona? (The Most Effective Way)

 On the results page, you will see basic information about the LLC, including:

 - Its registered agent and address

-You can also view documents related to the LLC by clicking on either the "View Name History" or "View Document Images" links.
+You can also view documents related to the limited liability company by clicking on either the "View Name History" or "View Document Images" links.

-If you need more information about looking up an LLC in Arizona, the Arizona Corporation Commission website also has a helpful FAQ section.
+If you need more information about looking up an LLC in Arizona, the ACC website also has a helpful FAQ section.

-You also go through a similar process when you search for an LLC using the Arizona Secretary of State website.
-The search process is the same, but you will be directed to a different results page.
+You also go through a similar Arizona business entity search for an LLC name using the Secretary of State website.
+The business entity search process is the same, but you will be directed to a different results page.

-On the Arizona Secretary of State website, you can find:
+On the Secretary of State's website, you can find:

 - The LLC's formation date

 - Its current status